Separation Anxiety Disorder

 - Difficulty sleeping away from their loved one

 Unfortunately, separation anxiety is often missed and underdiagnosed, and the research supports this.
-It is easier to identify with, notice panic attacks and phobias compared to separation anxiety.
+However, it is easier to identify with, notice panic attacks and phobias compared to separation anxiety.

 A more complete assessment may involve speaking with a family member or partner.
 It’s important that you are aware of your right to privacy.
 Discuss that with your doctor or therapist prior to them speaking with others.